strapi/strapi/docs/3.0.0-beta.x/migration-guide/migration-guide-beta.20-to-3.0.0.md

 You can read the documentation [here](../plugins/email.md#configure-the-plugin) to update.

+Once you have setup your configuration, you can cleanup your database by deleting in the `core_store` model the data with the `key` equal to `plugin_email_provider`.

 ## GraphQL changes

 If you are using the graphql `register` mutation, the input and response types have changed.
 You can check the code [here](https://github.com/strapi/strapi/pull/6047).